 Modern Invoice Matching: How AI Transforms a Critical Finance Workflow

-Despite being one of the most fundamental tasks in the accounts payable process, matching invoices remains a time sink for finance teams.
+Despite being one of the most fundamental tasks in the accounts payable process, manual invoice matching remains a time sink for finance teams.
 And in 2025, when businesses are chasing efficiency, cost control, and audit-readiness, relying on spreadsheets and eyeballs to catch invoice errors is like trying to run payroll on a typewriter.

 What is Invoice Matching?